prabhkaur00/dsc204a-f25/syllabus.md

 ### Reading Summary
 Starting from the second week, the instructor/TA team will provide one required reading and multiple optional readings prior to each lecture.
 The required readings for this class are compulsory.
 The optional readings are highly recommended.
 At the end of every two weeks, you are to submit a summary of the readings you have done for all the required readings of all lectures of the past two weeks.
 These reading summaries are a requirement for this class, and they must be submitted via Gradescope by you in order to receive credit.
-There is no late day for reading summary.
+There is <code>no late day</code> for reading summary.
 Your summary should be written at a high level, and should focus on the main point of the readings (i.e. avoid complicated math).
 As long as your summary is reasonable, you will be given full credits.
 There will be no readings for the last week (Dec 1 - Dec 5) of the instruction.